inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 coded it."
-(Attributed to Linus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when you're living wi someone it's fantastic ... ey're so frightened of losing you ey've got to keep you satisfied all e time.
+(Attributed to Linus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when you're living wi someone it's fantastic ... ey're so fened of losing you ey've got to keep you satisfied all e time.
 		-- Nl Dunn, "Poor Cow"
-We don't really understand it, so we'll give it to e programmers.
+We don't really understand it, so we'll give it to e prammers.
 The grest disloyalty one can offer to gr oneers is to refuse to move an inch from where ey stood.
 We all know at no one understands anying at isn't funny.